 (i) Requires all Trusts and other entities investing on behalf of the Anglican Church in Aotearoa, New Zealand and Polynesia with more than $1m of financial investment assets to assess whether they have any fossil fuel investments in the portfolios; and if they do, develop plans to divest them by GSTHW 2020.

-(ii) Requires those entities to report to GS Standing Committee on their fossil fuel investments and divestment plans for them by March 1, 2019 and again by March 1, 2020.
+(ii) Requires those entities to report to General Synod Standing Committee on their fossil fuel investments and divestment plans for them by March 1, 2019 and again by March 1, 2020.

 Explanatory note: